Elissa (singer): 2018–2020: Ila Kol Elli Bihebbouni and Sahbit Raey

 In November 2018, Elissa announced on Twitter that she had begun work on her upcoming twelfth studio album.
 On 18 January 2019, Elissa performed a benefit concert in Egypt.
 In July, she announced a partnership with makeup artist Bassam Fattouh, releasing an eyeshadow palette titled 'The Star'.
-On 22 July, a promotional song for Telecom Egypt's 'WE' mobile service titled "Abl Ay Had" (Without A Limit) was released and as of August 2019, gained over 15 million views on YouTube.
+On 22 July, a promotional song for Telecom Egypt's 'WE' mobile service titled "Abl Ay Had" was released and as of August 2019, gained over 15 million views on YouTube.

-On 18 August 2019, she announced her retirement from the music industry via Twitter, stating her then-upcoming twelfth studio album would be her last and describing the music industry field as "similar to the mafias."
-The news of her retirement shocked fans and fellow artists as #كلنااليسا (#WeAreAllElissa) began to trend on Twitter, being offered support for the singer by fans and artists alike.
-On 18 July 2020, she also announced her twelfth album Sahbit Raey (A Woman's Opinion) and released the lead single of the same name on 23 July.
+On 18 August 2019, she initially announced her retirement from the music industry via Twitter, stating her then-upcoming twelfth studio album would be her last and describing the music industry field as "similar to the mafias."
+The news of her retirement shocked fans and fellow artists as the hashtag #كلنااليسا (English: "We are all Elissa") began to trend on Twitter, being offered support for the singer by fans and artists alike.
+Later, it was revealed that she had retracted her intention to retire and considered negotiations with Rotana.

+On 18 July 2020, Elissa announced her twelfth studio album Sahbit Raey and released the lead single of the same name on 23 July.
 The album was followed by two singles titled "Hanghani Kaman Wi Kaman" and "Ahwet El Madi", which were released on 11 April and 25 May respectively and were later included in the track listing.
 An initial cover for the album/single with suggestive themes had caused controversy among audiences and had prompted Elissa's management to have it replaced with a different cover.
 The album was released exclusively on Deezer and Rotana's official YouTube channel during the Eid al-Adha season on 1 August.
 The album's final song features a French-language cover of "Mourir sur scène" by Egyptian-born Italian-French artist Dalida.
+The album was her last to be released by Rotana; departing the label after 16 years.

+2022–present: E-Records, Ana Sekketen and YouTube channel controversy

+In 2022, Elissa's Rotana-owned catalogue was reinstated on digital streaming platforms, such as Anghami, after a four-year absence.
+On 4 May of that year, she released a duet with Saad Lamjarred titled "Min Awel Dekika."
+The song became a significant success and as of January 2025, its music video amassed over 500 million views on YouTube; making it Elissa's most viewed video on the platform.
+She then released the single "Zahra Men El Yasmin" on 12 July.
+Later that year she established her own record label titled "E-Records" and began work on her thirteenth studio album.
+The first release under the label was the song "Ana W Bass" on 16 August 2022 and was purported to be the lead single from her then-upcoming album.

+On 7 May 2024, she announced and released her thirteenth studio album Ana Sekketen.